 It could also provide patients with personalized care plans or even help them manage their health.
 So far, the Metaverse has only been explored on a limited scale, but its potential is clear.
 Healthcare professionals should keep an eye on this technology and see how they can use it in their work.

-In the meantime, since most healthcare professionals rely on mobile devices, one of the ways to stay HIPAA-compliant in their field when handling patient health information is through the use of HIPAA-compliant online fax services like iFax.
+In the meantime, since most healthcare professionals rely on mobile devices, one of the ways to stay HIPAA-compliant in their field when handling patient health information like faxing medical records is through the use of HIPAA-compliant online fax services like iFax.
 While iFax is far from being applied in the Metaverse, so far it’s one of the most trusted mobile faxing apps among medical professionals and healthcare workers.

 Feel free to download and test iFax and explore its features and let us know what you think.